 Common Misconceptions About Scrum

-There is number of objections that people who are new to agile will express:
+Here are a few of the most common objections that people who are new to agile have:

 - Scrum is unpredictable, thus we can not make commitments to the client